Select another language

 At the end of 2022, he once again entrusted Kamel Ouali with the creation of a new cabaret show for a family audience: “Mon Premier Cabaret”.

-New tasty menus have been created for lunches and dinners.
-They are cooked with fresh and seasonal products.
+New tasty menus have been created by Guy Savoy for lunches and dinners.

 To top it off, Walter Butler decided to completely renovate the private box, and to build two majestic mosaics, one inspired by Klimt and the other in homage to Napoleon.
 They now adorn the bars on the first floor.